+I have been hiking, camping, and hunting practically all of my life.
+I suppose the term “spelunking” might also apply to some of the caverns I’ve traversed.
 I have usually had a firearm with me, unless I was overseas, and generally not felt in any danger from assaults.
-The weather, injury and cold are more likely to be a danger.
+The weather, injury, and cold are more likely to be a danger.

 Firearms While Hiking?